shruti0809-raj/shruti0809-raj/README.md

 **Guardrails for the Frontier: How AI Safety is Actually Being Built**
-Published in The Blunt Times (https://theblunttimes.in/guardrails-for-the-frontier-how-ai-safety-is-actually-being-built/63280/)
+Published in The Blunt Times (https://theblunttimes.in/guardrails-for-the-frontier-how-ai-safety-is-actually-being-built/63280/) and CIO Tech Outlook (https://www.ciotechoutlook.com/news/guardrails-for-the-frontier-how-ai-safety-is-actually-being-built-nid-14609-cid-64.html)

+**Are We Raising Children Inside Social Media Algorithms?**
+Published in  The Explore Journal ()
 ---

 ## Selected Work